SensitMarc/aries-activity-openweathermap-source/README.md

 This integration uses two methods:

 ###1) Request Forecast
-Returns the weather data for the next 5 days in 3 hour intervals.
+`requestForecast` - Returns the weather data for the next 5 days in 3 hour intervals.
 This is the finest resolution currently available.

 ###2) Request CurrentWeather
-Returns a snapshot of the current weather at the time the integration is run.
+`requestCurrentWeather` - Returns a snapshot of the current weather at the time the integration is run.

 ##Configuration